conaticus/FileExplorer/README.md

 # Fast File Explorer
 This is a fast file explorer written in Rust.
 After testing on my C drive, this file explorer was able to find a file in 280ms.
 In comparison, Windows took 3 minutes and 45 seconds.
+Currently this **only supports Windows**.

 Bare in mind this was just a proof of concept and this is **not complete**, sadly I did not have time to implement these features for the video:
 - Up to date cache with file watching